Janus Drachmann: OB

 On 18 July 2018, it was announced that Drachmann had been signed by OB.
 He penned a four-year agreement, where he was also reunited with head coach Jakob Michelsen, who he had as coach at SønderjyskE.
 He already made his debut four days later when he started and played every 90 minutes in a 2–2 home draw against SønderjyskE.

 Return to Horsens

 Drachmann returned to Horsens on 11 June 2021, after the club had just suffered relegation to the second-tier Danish 1st Division.
 He helped the club return to the Superliga within one season, captaining the team and making 23 league appearances.
+At the end of the 2022–23 season, 35-year–old Drachmann announced his retirement from football.

 International career

 In October 2007, Drachmann was selected for his first matches with the Denmark under-21 team.
 He has also appeared for the under-20 team.

+Coaching career

+After retiring in August 2023, Drachmann joined the staff of AC Horsens as an assistant for the first team.
+In January 2024, Drachmann was moved into a new role as 'assistant transition coach and responsible for individual training at the academy'.